 The edges of asphalt driveways tend to show wear and tear sooner than the rest of the surface.
 Asphalt is softer than concrete and tends to show wear particularly along the edges, where it gets banged up by snow removal activity and daily vehicular traffic, even foot traffic.
-Fortunately, that same softness makes asphalt easy to work with if you want to dress up and protect the edges pavers.
+Fortunately, that same softness makes asphalt easy to work with if you want to dress up and protect the edges with pavers.

 Real cobblestone pavers, often called Belgian block, are made of granite and typically measure 4 to 5 inches thick, 7 to 9 inches wide, and 9 to 10 inches long.
 A paver edge looks best if it is installed along both sides of the driveway, but you can do just one side if that suits your needs.
 It's usually best to set the pavers on-edge rather than flat.